The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Likewise, other incumbents are entering the fray.

 With over 1,500 employees and several hundred million dollars in annual revenue, Igloo Products Corp launched its DTC ecommerce arm in 2017.
-It 3x’d ecommerce revenue in 2019 and plans to do the same in 2020.
+It 3x’d ecommerce revenue after year one and actually increased its growth every year since.

 “As a traditional wholesaler, we made the decision to build the DTC business as our consumer demand told us to, the economics are in our favor, and the data collected is invaluable,” says Brian Garofalow, VP of Marketing and Ecommerce at Igloo.